albertofortes/barcelona-public-transportation-challenge/UserZoom-background.md

 ## Your online references.
 Sites that you come back to, timeand time again, for inspiration or guidelines.

 To be honest from the close of Google Reader (I really used a lot) I don't have a place where read my fav resources.
 I'm subscribed to some Newsletters and I use to follow a lot of great developers, designers, UX experts, or product people on Twitter (or YouTube) to follow their updates and interesting tweets.
+Last weel I started to use [Pocket](https://getpocket.com/).

 In fact many of them are content creators, so just following their tweets they links to their Medium blogs, YouTube channels, and so on.
 I mean people like @dan_abramov, @acdlite (Andrew Clark), @midudev (Miguel A. Durán), @ossia (Quincy Larson), @ryanflorence, @kentcdodds…